 PRP 435 Integrated Marketing Communications (3CH): This course seeks to provide students with knowledge of integrated marketing communications and to identify its various elements, functions and various characteristics.
-The course also works to provide students with the skills for evaluating the processes and methods of institutions in practicing integrated marketing communications and how to use them according to market requirements making the students well equipped to apply integrated marketing communications according to values, professional and ethical standards.
+The course also works to provide students with the skills for evaluating the processes and methods of institutions in practicing integrated marketing communications and how to use them according to market requirements making the students well equipped to apply integrated marketing communications' strategies to promote the organization according to values, professional and ethical standards.